 It’s a short rest period for the musicians and conductor – once you see how much activity goes into a performance, you’ll understand why they need a break!
 Listening to music is also an intense activity and a break in the middle helps the audience concentrate better in the second half.
 Some concerts, though, have no intermission because it would interrupt the flow of a long work.
 Check the program before the concert so you know what to expect.
 Most intermissions of the the concerts are 20 minutes long and often refreshments are available in the lobby.

 Can I bring my kids?

 It depends on the concert and on the age of your kids.
-Many standard length classical concerts are inappropriate for small children because they require an attention span that is difficult for youngsters to maintain.
-The MSO concerts designed especially for children (Family Concert Series and Education Programs) are a great way for families to enjoy classical music together.
+Many standard length classical concerts may difficult for small children because they require an attention span that may be beyond a youngster to maintain.
+The MSO designs several concerts especially for children (Family Concert Series and Education Programs) and are a great way for families to enjoy classical music together.
 To further build your children’s interest in classical music, play classical music at home or in the car.
 When they are old enough to sit quietly for an extended period, you may wish to bring them to the first half of a Classical concert.
 In all cases, it’s a good idea to check with the orchestra directly about the appropriateness of the concert you plan to attend with your kids.
 Ask about discounts for students and children.

 About the Orchestra

 A symphony orchestra is a collection of up to about 100 musicians who play instruments of four basic types: